FREE Shipping on orders over $899

 Bone realignment

-An osteotomy may be helpful when the knee is severely damaged on one side more than the other.
+An osteotomy may be useful when the knee is severely damaged on one side more than the other.

 Arthroplasty

-If the patient is in stage 3, the damage is usually serious, so they must undergo surgery.
-Arthroplasty is joint replacement surgery, where the surgeon removes damaged joint surfaces and replaces them with metal or plastic parts.
+If the patient is in stage 3, the damage is usually severe, requiring surgery.
+Arthroplasty is a joint replacement surgery, where the surgeon removes the damaged joint surfaces and replaces them with metal or plastic pieces.

 It is important to go to the doctor

-When you experience persistent pain or stiffness in your joints.
-However, it is advisable to see a primary care doctor when you notice the slightest pain.
-He will be in charge of directing the patient to a specialist in joint disorders (rheumatologist).
-In this way, if you suffer from osteoarthritis, you can prevent the increase in stage and treat it immediately with the appropriate medications and supplements.
+When you experience persistent joint pain or stiffness.
+However, it's advisable to see a primary care physician as soon as you notice even the slightest pain.
+They will refer you to a specialist in joint disorders (rheumatologist).
+This way, if you suffer from osteoarthritis, you can prevent its progression and treat it promptly with the appropriate medications and supplements.

 PRONAPRESA